 Making Changes to Workday Security

-However, certain kinds of data must be changed through a Task instead of a Business Process.
-Tasks—such as adding a new cost center—are administrative, so if someone is a member of a security group that can perform that task, the user can take that action.
 For example, imagine a “Cost Center Administrator.”
-A Cost Center Admin is usually someone in Finance who coordinates these kinds of changes with the General Ledger reference tables.
-As such, it’s appropriate for them to be able to securely add or edit or deactivate a cost center.
+A Cost Center Admin is usually someone in Finance who coordinates these changes with the General Ledger reference tables.
+As such, it’s appropriate for them to be able to securely add, edit, or deactivate a cost center.

 NOTE: Approvals and notifications are not configurable for tasks.

-Remember that redefining how Workday-delivered security operates in your organization is fine, so long as A) Management signs off on those changes, and B) your audit team can find a trail of the request, management approval of said request, testing, approval/acceptance of testing, release to production, and verification of release to production.
+Remember that redefining how Workday-delivered security operates in your organization is fine, so long as A) Management signs off on those changes and B) your audit team can find a trail of the request, management approval of the said request, testing, approval/acceptance of testing, release to production, and verification of release to production.

 Creating Security Groups in Workday